Maritime-Robotics-Student-Society/sailing-robot/README.md

                                           Thank you for your support!
 ```

 Click Wiki page for more information.
+We also have a [website](http://sotonsailrobot.org/) and a [blog](https://blog.sotonsailrobot.org/).